Samplasion/blog/_posts/2020-06-16-google-forced-to-show-search-engine-selection-screen.md

 And that's basically what's going on here.
 Google's using the excuse of the auction to still earn from searches, even if the engine is not its own.

+{% include inarticle.html %}

-Ecosia, to cite one, decided to boycott the auction.
-Its CEO, Christian Kroll, says he doesn't think his engine will win because most of the profit is spent planting trees.
+Ecosia's CEO, Christian Kroll, says he doesn't think his engine will win because most of the profit is spent planting trees.

 DuckDuckGo, on the other hand, argues the process is flawed.
 They say - and I think it's the best option - the choice screen should contain far more than only 4 options - and I add that the list should be presented in **alphabetical** order, with **no preselection**.